This Insight will review the risk factors for developing heart disease and the pros and cons of statin use for lowering disease risk.

 Cardiovascular DiseaseCardiovascular disease (CVD) is the leading cause of death for both men and women globally and was responsible for over 800,000 deaths in the US last year3.
 CVD is a general term that encompasses multiple more specific cardiovascular conditions that affect the heart and blood vessels.
 The most common condition within this class of diseases is coronary artery disease (CAD), which accounted for almost 400,000 deaths in 2017.

 Risk Factors for CVDThe most common risk factors for developing CVD are high blood pressure, high cholesterol, obesity, and excessive use of tobacco and alcohol4.
 About half of Americans (47%) have at least one of these risk factors5.
-Additional risk factors not influenced by diet and lifestyle are gender, age, race, and familial history.
+Additional risk factors not influenced by diet and lifestyle are sex, age, race, and familial history.

 Most CVD cases are estimated to be preventable through modifying the diet, increased exercise, and eliminating tobacco use.
 Drugs that lower blood pressure and cholesterol are commonly prescribed to either prevent the development of CVD or halt the progression of the disease in those that are already presenting symptoms.

 Cholesterol and StatinsCholesterol is an organic molecule that is essential to maintaining cellular membrane integrity in all animal cells.
 The body can metabolize roughly 1300 - 1700 mg of cholesterol daily, with anywhere from 300 - 700 mg coming from dietary sources6.
 While all animal cells produce cholesterol, the majority of cholesterol is produced in the liver.

 Cholesterol levels can be measured in a blood test by analyzing the high-density lipoprotein (HDL), low-density lipoprotein (LDL), very low-density lipoprotein (VLDL), and triglyceride levels.